xenaex/client-python/README.md

 		loop.run_until_complete(example_of_market_order())
 ```

-For more examples check out "exmaples" folder
+For more examples check out "examples" folder